N12 – Terminating a Tenancy for Purchaser’s Own Use

 N12 Notice for Purchaser’s Own Use: Signature

 The notice should be signed by the landlord, and not the purchaser.
 If the landlord has hired a lawyer or paralegal and they are serving the notice on the landlord’s behalf then it can be signed by the legal representative.
-The date next to the signature should be the date the N12 notice is given or sent to the tenant.
+The date next to the signature should be the date the N12 notice was given or sent to the tenant.

 N12 Notice: Important Information